georgewambold/giact_verification/README.md

 * **check_number:** numeric, unspecified length
 * **check_amount:** float or float-like string (eg. '100.01')
 * **account_type:** one of the following: 'Checking', 'Savings' or 'Other'

+## <a name="stubbed_responses">Stubbed Responses</a>
+Using `config.giact_endpoint = :stubbed` will return a set response based on the last name passed in.
+These responses were built to be used in acceptance/integration tests.
+The built in responses were copied from the sandbox API and are as follows:
+1. `last_name: GiactError`    Will respond with a `verification_response` of `'Error'`
+2. `last_name: GiactDeclined` Will respond with a `verification_response` of `'Declined'`
+3. ANY OTHER LAST NAME Will respond with a `verification_response` of `'Pass'`

+The response is stubbed at a HTTP level, you'll still need to pass valid customer and check parameters to pass local validation.

 ## Contributing